hash-bang/Reflib-Node/README.md

 NOTE: In order to correctly fire the `progress` event `parseFile()` defaults to using `fs.readFile` instead of `fs.createReadStream()` this is because buffers have a *known* length and streams have an *unknown* length.
 If you wish to read very large files you may wish to use the `parse()` event with `fs.createReadStream()` manually.

+NOTE: Use `reflib.promises.parseFile()` for the promisable version of this function.

 output(options)
 ---------------